 - Methods used to carry out the SEA are described. - Deficiencies in background information or methods are explained.

-Mitigation
+Mitigation and enhancement

-- Measures envisaged preventing, reducing and offsetting any significant adverse effects of implementing the PPP are indicated. - Issues to be taken into account in project consents are identified.
+- Measures envisaged to prevent, reduce and offset any significant adverse impacts of implementing the PPP are indicated, or to enhance any positive impacts. - Issues to be taken into account in project consents are identified.

 SEA Report